thirdtank/brut/brutrb.com/javascript.md

 # JavaScript

 Brut provides basic bundling using [esbuild](https://esbuild.github.io/).
 Brut does not support nor prevent the use of any front-end framework.
-Brut does, however, include [Brut-JS], a lightweight library of HTML custom elements and utility code.
+Brut does, however, include [BrutJS](/brut-js), a lightweight library of HTML custom elements and utility code.
 These elements can provide a fair bit of front-end functionality using progressive enhancement without the need for a framework.

 ## Overview

-### Managing Your App's JavaScript

 All your app's JavaScript lives in `app/src/front_end/js`, or in modules you bring in via `package.json`.
 Brut will *bundle* all of that up into a single `.js` file that is served up with your app.
 Brut does this by using